ramendrarajput/WikiMindAI/README.md

 - Efficient Caching: WikiMindAI implements caching to enhance performance and improve user experience.
 Frequently accessed data, such as the Question-Answering pipeline, is cached to reduce computation time and optimize response speed.

-- Multiple Language Selections: Users can select various languages and WikiMindAI will provide personalised answers of the topic and question in their desired selected language.

-- Language Voice Support: WikiMindAI uses andvanced text-to-speech functionality to read out the article summary or answers to the user's questions.
-This feature can be toggled on and off.

-- Speech Recognition: WikiMindAI now enables users to ask questions in their preferred language using voice input, and the app responds with answers and audio summaries in the selected language.

 - Search Suggestion: WikiMindAI implements a search suggestion feature that provides autocomplete suggestions as the user types their search query.
 This can help users find relevant topics quickly and easily.

 ### Limitations